yallico/hri-pandemic/README.md

 ## Credits

-This project was developed for the HRI course at the University of Bristol.
+This project was developed for the HRI course at the University of Bristol & UWE.